drunderscore/GTA-Research/OM0-in-GTAV.md

 	<summary>Main Mission Type 0</summary>

 ```
 It is unknown what logic separates type 0 and type 3.
-Here's the list of type 0 missions, other main missions are either heist preparations or type 3.
+Here's the list of all type 0 missions, other main missions are either heist preparations or type 3.

 Prologue
 Franklin & Lamar